 TRACKS & TRAILS CONTINUED Management Category Description Provision Guidelines Development Guidelines Service Guidelines Tramping Track Track is marked, may be unformed, for people with moderate to high levels back country skills.
 No quantity guidance.
 Our aim is to provide a broad range of track types at a District level.
 Landscape features tend to dictate the types of track that can practicably be provided at a particular location.
 Minimum of 0.6m width.
 Track is clearly marked, has signs and markers.
 Streams and rivers may be bridged.
 Wayfinding signage where there are multiple tracks or potential for confusion.
 Signage to indicate track category to manage user expectations.
 Periodic inspection.
 Advanced Tramping Track Track is unformed and natural, for people with high level of backcountry skills and experience No quantity guidance.
 Our aim is to provide a broad range of track types at a District level.
 Landscape features tend to dictate the types of track that can practicably be provided at a particular location.
 Track clearly marked.
 Little or no development.
 Wayfinding signage where there are multiple tracks or potential for confusion.
 Signage to indicate track category to manage user expectations.
 Periodic inspection.
-Cycle Trail Well graded wide trails allowing from people of most ages and fitness levels. · No specific quantity guidelines.
-Trail guide specific - Refer to NZ Cycle Trail Design Guide MBIE Maintain surface and signage to appropriate standards Mountain Bike Trail Tracks vary from 1.2m-0.3m width, graded on a 1-5 basis.
-Higher grades have higher levels of expertise required, including negotiating over rocks, stumps.
-No quantity guidance.
-Our aim is to provide a broad range of MTB trail types at a District level and at a Park level where practicable.
-Landscape features tend to dictate the types of trail that can practicably be provided at a particular location.
-Trail Guide specific - Refer to Recreation Aotearoa NZ Mountain Bike Trail Design and Construction Guidelines Maintain surface, drainage, signage to appropriate standard.
+Cycle Trail Well graded wide trails allowing from people of most ages and fitness levels. · No specific quantity guidelines. • Trail guide specific - Refer to NZ Cycle Trail Design Guide MBIE Maintain surface and signage to appropriate standards Mountain Bike Trail Tracks vary from 1.2m-0.3m width, graded on a 1-5 basis.
+Higher grades have higher levels of expertise required, including negotiating over rocks, stumps. gher levels of expertise required, including negotiating Our aim is to provide a broad range of Maintain surface, drainage, signage to appropriate standard.
 Wayfinding signage where there are multiple tracks or potential for confusion.
 Signage to indicate track category to manage user expectations.
 Periodic inspection.

-STREETSCAPES Management Category Description Description Provision Guidelines Service Guidelines Town Entrances Roadside location - may include mown area, plantings and town name signage / structure No quality guidance.
+STREETSCAPES Management Category Description Provision Guidelines Development Guidelines Service Guidelines Town Entrances Roadside location - may include mown area, plantings and town name signage / structure No quality guidance.
 Site dependent development Town entry signage, with backdrop of plantings and/or mown areas · Medium level of service Central Business Districts May include gardens, trees, seating, art features, and street dining/ occupation.
 Site dependent upon existing buildings, heritage features, orientation to sun, parking and access to buildings No quality guidance.
-Site dependent development High level of development High or Medium level of service depending on location.
+Site dependent development · High level of development High or Medium level of service depending on location.
 Main thoroughfares and commercial streets higher level of service.
 Urban Residential May include street gardens, trees No quality guidance.
 Site dependent development Medium level of development Medium level of service Industrial May include trees, street gardens No quality guidance.
 Site dependent development Medium to low level of development Medium to low level of service Rural and Rural Residential May include trees No quality guidance.
 Site dependent development Low level of development · Low level of service